ianpurvis/heroku-buildpack-version/README.md

 ## Usage

-The buildpack uses SOURCE_VERSION to compile a [~/.profile.d](https://devcenter.heroku.com/articles/buildpack-api#default-config-values) script for your app environment.
+The buildpack uses SOURCE_VERSION to compile a [profile.d](https://devcenter.heroku.com/articles/profiled) script for your app environment.
 For example, if your HEAD commit is 2745779, the resulting script will be:

-	~/.profile.d/version.sh
+	.profile.d/version.sh

 	# default VERSION to build source version
 	export VERSION=\${VERSION:2745779}

 The expansion syntax ensures that any existing value is not overidden.
 For better integration with other mechanisms that might control version, the runtime variable is named VERSION rather than SOURCE_VERSION.

-Within your app code, you can now easily get your source version from the environment.
+Within your app code, you can now get the build source version from the environment.
 For easy portablity between Heroku and your dev environment, you can even cascade the initialization:

 	version = ENV['VERSION'] || `git rev-parse --short HEAD`.presence || '1.0'